 I have built TQMemory as a high-performance, in-memory cache that can be used as a drop-in replacement for Memcached.
 It uses the same CLI flags, speaks the same protocol, and under some conditions it exceeds Memcached performance.
-When used as a Go package, it circumvents network, and achieves over 15 million GET requests per second (about 48x faster than Memcached over sockets).
+When used as a Go package, it circumvents network, and can handle over 2.5 million GET requests per second (about 9x faster than Memcached over sockets).

 See: https://github.com/mevdschee/tqmemory